nmwsharp/geometry-central/docs/docs/index.md

 - A suite of **powerful algorithms**, including computing distances on surface, generating direction fields, and manipulating intrinsic Delaunay triangulations.
 - A coherent set of sparse **linear algebra tools**, based on Eigen and augmented to automatically utilize better solvers if available on your system.

-!!! warning "Under construction"

-    As of July 30, 2019, geometry-central and its documentation are still under active development.
-You are welcome and encouraged to start using the library, but some components are still being built and modified.

 **Sample:**